-The proposed channel realignment will reestablish approximately the same configuration of channelized wetland habitat that historically existed in the area prior to the channeling, straightening, and berming of the creek for flood control and agricultural use purposes.
+The proposed channel realignment will reestablishes approximately the same configuration of channelized wetland habitat that historically existed in the area prior to the channeling, straightening, and berming of the creek for flood control and agricultural use purposes.
 Furthermore, the proposed project as amended will restores juvenile salmonid winter rearing habitat by restoring stream sinuosity, increasing cover (via the proposed placement of log/boulder cover structures), and enhancing riparian habitat along the creek.
 Scientific research has shown that juvenile coho salmon rearing in seasonal streams such as Fickle Hill Creek exhibit relatively high growth rates and tend to emigrate as larger smolts.
-Thus, the proposed developments as amended, entails actions taken in converted or degraded natural wetlands (channelized and straightened creek reach) that will result in the reestablishment of landscape-integrated ecological processes associated with the stream habitat.
+Thus, the proposed development, as amended, entails actions taken in converted or degraded natural wetlands (channelized and straightened creek reach) that will result in the reestablishment of landscape-integrated ecological processes associated with the stream habitat.
 Therefore, the Commission finds that the proposed channel and instream habitat restoration are project is consistent with the definition of restoration and constitute filling and dredging for restoration purposes consistent with Section 30233(a)(6).

 Planting the 2.5 3-acre riparian restoration area as proposed (with red alder, Sitka spruce, wax myrtle, and red-flowering currant) will benefit both terrestrial and marine-associated organisms.
 Riparian zones are just one of the many habitat elements in the marine nearshore environment, and one that is extremely restricted and reduced in the Humboldt Bay area.
 Riparian zones around Humboldt Bay today are only a fraction of their size compared to 150 years ago, as land has been drained, logged, and cleared for agriculture and residential, commercial, and industrial development.
 Humboldt Bay and its surrounding habitats are an important stopover point for hundreds of species of birds as they travel the Pacific Flyway, an "aerial highway" used by birds that nest in the far north and migrate to wintering areas in North and South America.
-Riparian habitat in particular is crucial habitat for many migratory and resident bird species that need the habitat for nesting, roosting, and foraging.
+Riparian habitat for nesting, roosting, and foraging.
 Additionally, the wetland habitats around Humboldt Bay, including riparian zones, are important for over 40 species of mammals and over 100 species of fish and marine invertebrates.